uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 permalink: /patterns/complex-form/keep-a-record/
 layout: styleguide
 category: Patterns
-lead: Help users feel confident in their form submission by providing a record of their submission for them to download or print.
-A record of their answers provides a reference for future use, and helps users confirm their successful form submission.
+lead: Help users feel confident in their form submission by providing a record to download or print.
+A printed or downloaded record of their answers provides a reference for future use, and helps users confirm their successful form submission.
 ---